|

 which is usually an oil, and is used

-to to coat the meats surface.
+to to coat the

 How you use rubs is a matter of personal taste.
 A good rub should add

-flavor and color to the food but not overwhelm the natural flavor of the
+flavor and color to the food but not overwhelm the natural

 food that you are using the rub on.
 Most dry rubs contain paprika,